segunenix/Cybersec-Journey-/logs-analysis.md

 # 📊 Logs Analysis in Wazuh

 This document explains how I analyzed alerts in Wazuh after connecting the agent.
-It includes my personal experience, the steps I followed, and the mapping to MITRE ATT&CK.
+It includes my personal experience and the steps i followed.

 ---

 ## ✅ My Experience
-When I first connected the agent, I expected to see alerts immediately, but the dashboard was empty.
-I later learned that Wazuh only alerts when specific events occur.
-So I needed to **generate logs** manually by performing actions like:
-- Entering wrong SSH credentials
-- Modifying system files
-- Running suspicious commands

-This was the turning point for me in understanding **how Wazuh detection works**.
+Not gonna lie, my experiece here was quite smooth.
+I didnt have any problems.

 ---